Change the policies around red flag laws, not the labels

 The group sees “red flag” as stigmatizing because it suggests hunches and vague instincts, not careful threat assessment, and hunches can lead to stereotyping of people with mental illness.
 “The term ‘extreme risk’ is preferable to ‘red flag,’” it argued in a post on Medium earlier this year, “because [‘extreme risk’] focuses on the evidence and science of risk and dangerous behavior,” on “concrete observations” rather than “a subjective, arbitrary process based on intuition or a ‘gut feeling.’”
 Loose labeling and broad-brushing give “the gun lobby yet another opportunity to change the subject from guns to mental illness—and convince the public that people living with mental illness are the real problem.”

 The group continued, “The term ‘red flag laws’ does not accurately describe what these laws do…It perpetuates stigma and reinforces misconceptions about people with mental health disabilities.”
-“Red flag” inflates the risk factor of mental illness in mass shootings, the group believes, by falsely implying that any flag activates the law, including flags based on mental health concerns.
+“Red flag” inflates the risk factor of mental illness in mass shootings, the group believes, by falsely implying that any flag activates the law, including flags based on mental health.
 That criticism is echoed by some mental health advocates, including Julia Bascom, executive director of the Autistic Self Advocacy Network, who says “citizens and legislators may believe the term ‘red flag’ encompasses or refers to mental health disabilities.
 This association, which is often rooted in implicit bias, furthers the incorrect stereotype that mental illness is a significant risk factor for interpersonal violence.”

 Whether these laws can prevent the next massacre is an open question, but the issue of labels—whether “red flag” is stigmatizing—should be a closed question.
 It’s a mistaken argument.